-Google understands and respects the following parameters that you can specify in your robots tag:
+Google understands and respects the following parameters in your robots tag:

-- Noarchive — prevents a cached copy of the page to appear in search results;
+Noarchive — prevents a cached copy of the page from appearing in search results;

 When you have a few pages with identical content, you can use a canonical tag to tell search engines which page should be prioritized.